DeOracleXYZ/deoracle-app/README.md

 Use cases include prediction markets, insurance arbitration, legal mediation, on-chain disputes, DAO voting / governance, blockchain trivia and play to earn.

-Your on-chain identity and deOracle REP is accesible across multiple blockchains.
+Your on-chain identity and DeOracle REP is accesible across multiple blockchains.
 Secured and transmited by Hyperlane (Abacus).

 ---------